Top Oncologists for Mesothelioma

 Types of Mesothelioma Oncologists

 Specialized oncologists are also familiar with ongoing mesothelioma clinical trials and emerging treatments.
-For example, a 2022 research study published in the Journal of Clinical Oncology described new developments in treatment strategies for radiology, surgery, radiation and medical oncology with cellular therapies.
+A 2022 study published in the Journal of Clinical Oncology described new treatment strategies.
+It covered radiology, surgery, radiation and medical oncology with cellular therapies.

-The type of oncologist a mesothelioma patient will work with depends on the type of mesothelioma.
+The type of oncologist you will work with depends on the type of mesothelioma you have.

 Pleural mesothelioma patients see thoracic oncologists.
 Patients with peritoneal mesothelioma should see oncologists with experience treating abdominal cancers.